Antihypertensive: Adrenergic receptor antagonists

-Although beta blockers lower blood pressure, they do not have a positive benefit on endpoints as some other antihypertensives.
+Although beta blockers lower blood pressure, they do not have a positive benefit on endpoints as some other antihypertensives do.
 In particular, beta-blockers are no longer recommended as first-line treatment due to relative adverse risk of stroke and new-onset of type 2 diabetes when compared to other medications, while certain specific beta-blockers such as atenolol appear to be less useful in overall treatment of hypertension than several other agents.
 A systematic review of 63 trials with over 35,000 participants indicated β-blockers increased the risk of mortality, compared to other antihypertensive therapies.
 They do, however, have an important role in the prevention of heart attacks in people who have already had a heart attack.
 In the United Kingdom, the June 2006 "Hypertension: Management of Hypertension in Adults in Primary Care" guideline of the National Institute for Health and Clinical Excellence, downgraded the role of beta-blockers due to their risk of provoking type 2 diabetes.

 Despite lowering blood pressure, alpha blockers have significantly poorer endpoint outcomes than other antihypertensives, and are no longer recommended as a first-line choice in the treatment of hypertension.

 However, they may be useful for some men with symptoms of prostate disease.